-Universities: There are three universities namely: Tribhuvan University (TU), Agricultural and Forestry University (AFU) and Kathmandu University (KU) working in agricultural research.
 The contribution of TU on research with strong base of manpower and a central sophisticated central laboratory was admirable until year 2011.
-However, de-amalgamation of agriculture research and education sector from this university and formulation of AFU has sifted this responsibility.
+However, de-amalgamation of agriculture research and education sector from this university and formulation of AFU has shifted this responsibility.
 KU is stepping its feet in agriculture research working in biotechnology and environmental issues.

 CG Centres: There are a number of branch office of CG centres established in Nepal from early 90's.
-CIMMYT has its south Asia regional office working on maize and wheat R & D works.
-Further, IRRI is main CG centre working in rice related technology generation and human resource development.
-Other CG centre IPGRI, ILRI, IFPRI are working remotely but in close co-ordination with NARC.
-Recently one IWMI is established to work on water related R and D. Being only 19% cultivated area under year round irrigation, agriculture research could make a difference working with IWMI but till now agriculture research has not be directly benefited with
+CIMMYT has its South Asia regional office working on maize and wheat R&D. Further, IRRI is main CG centre working in rice related technology generation and human resource development and has a centre in Nepal.
+Other CG centres IPGRI, ILRI and IFPRI are working remotely but in close, namely, coordination with NARC.
+Recently, IWMI has established its centre to work on water related R&D. Being only 19 per cent cultivated area under year round irrigation, agriculture research could make a difference working with IWMI but till now agriculture research has not been directly benefited.